amplify-edge/packages/mod-message/README.md

 [`lib/utils/hive_parse.dart`](https://github.com/AKushWarrior/packages/blob/master/mod-messages/lib/utils/hive_parse.dart) exports a method (`parseAll(Box hiveBox)`) that takes a box and returns a `List<Conversation>`.

 [`lib/utils/hive_parse.dart`](https://github.com/AKushWarrior/packages/blob/master/mod-messages/lib/utils/hive_parse.dart) also exports a method (`persist(List<Conversation>, Box hiveBox)`) that takes a List<Conversation> and a box.
-It merges list the box:
-If both the box and a List have the same message, it defers to the List version is stored instead of the Box.
-If only the Box has a message, the message is preserved in the Box.
+It merges the list & the box: If both the box and a List have the same message, it the List version is stored instead of the Box, to preserve updates in isNew.
+If the Box has messages that the List doesn't have, those messages are preserved in the Box.

 For an example of using these utilities, see [`lib/main.dart`](https://github.com/AKushWarrior/packages/blob/master/mod-messages/lib/main.dart) and [`lib/widgets/pane.dart`](https://github.com/AKushWarrior/packages/blob/master/mod-messages/lib/widgets/pane.dart)